sanirasheed/SamTheTrader/docs/source/deep_learning.rst

 `CMake`_
 ^^^^
     CMake is used to build the system.
-A comprehensive installation guide can be found here.
+A comprehensive installation guide can be found` here`_.
 Alternatively, paste the lines below into your terminal::

         wget https://github.com/Kitware/CMake/releases/download/v3.23.0-rc2/cmake-3.23.0-rc2.tar.gz